chronicleprotocol/documentation/docs/validators/upgrading-a-feed.md

 :::danger

-Please ensure you ping the helm release to the lastest semver ChartVersion of the feed chart. eg `0.2.7` The charts released are production ready, and tested thoroughly
+Please ensure you pin the helm release to the lastest semver ChartVersion of the feed chart. eg `0.2.7` The charts released are production ready, and tested thoroughly
 :::